 Dear friends, family, mission partners, supporters, random people who stumbled upon this blog, welcome.
-As many of you know, I’m serving at the University of Texas (UT) as a missionary with the Fellowship of Catholic University Students.
-So much is going to happen this year (so much already has happened), that I want this to be one of the main places where you can find out what I (and more importantly, God) have been doing down in Austin.
+As many of you know, I’m serving at the University of Texas (UT) as a missionary with the Fellowship of Catholic University Students (FOCUS).
+So much is going to happen this year (so much already has happened), that I want this to be one of the places where I can share what I (and more importantly, God) have been doing down in Austin, Texas.

-One of my favorite parts of the school year so far actually happened last weekend (it’s now 2 weekends ago, since it’s taken me forever to edit this).
+One of my favorite parts of the school year so far happened a couple weekends ago.
 UT, Texas State, and the University of Texas at Tyler hosted a Spiritual Impact Bootcamp at a lake house in Austin for about 50 students total from the three schools (about half of the students were from UT).
 The retreat is designed to bring retreatants healing from past sins or wounds that still affect them, help them encounter and learn more about the Holy Spirit, and allow them to begin to discover the gifts the Holy Spirit wants to give them.

 But leading Bible studies isn’t the entirety of my job.
 I invest in what we call disciples, men who are looking to go deeper in their relationship with God.
 I want to help them develop their prayer life, so they can really know God on a personal level, and I want them to grow in their ability and confidence to share their Catholic faith with others.
 Right now, I’m going over intercessory prayer with a few of my disciples, and helping show them the power of praying for others.
-Others I’m helping prepare to lead Bible study for the first time, while some of the other disciples I’m preparing to go deeper in their outreach beyond the Catholic center.
+I’m helping prepare some of my other disciples to lead Bible study for the first time, while some of the other disciples I’m preparing to go deeper in their outreach beyond the Catholic center.
 Many students take on disciples of their own, and I’m challenging men to step up and be leaders in their faith, both now and in the future when they have a family, hold a job, have children, etc. I’m currently discipling six men (four of whom lead their own Bible studies), and also investing intentional time with a couple other students.
-One of the most rewarding experiences so far was on Sunday and Tuesday night, when one of my disciples each of those nights called me and told me how much they appreciate how I’ve helped challenge them to grow, confront their fears about living their faith, and they thanked me for being their friend and investing my time in them.
+One of the most rewarding parts of my job has been when two of those disciples went out of their way to call me and tell me how much they appreciate how I’ve helped challenge them to grow, confront their fears about living their faith, and they thanked me for being their friend and investing my time in them.

 We’ve also had plenty of time for fun.
 Myself and the other first-year missionary at UT, Margaret, were invited by a couple of grad students to attend the first UT football game against North Texas in box seats.
 It was by far the largest stadium I’ve ever been in, as it’s about 20,000 seats bigger than Arrowhead.
 The city of Austin itself is massive.
 There’s a couple of lakes we’ve been out to, there’s so many food options (Mexican and Tex-Mex galore), and there’s always something you can find to do or a place you can go explore.
 Everyone says 6th St. in Austin is like Mass St. in Lawrence, but Rainey St. has been our favorite stretch of bars to go to.
 Each one has a different theme, and they all have their own unique atmosphere.